petergoldstein/dalli/README.md

  4. is approx 700 lines of Ruby.  memcache-client is approx 1250 lines.
  5. supports SASL for use in managed environments, e.g. Heroku.
  6. provides proper failover with recovery and adjustable timeouts
+ 7. has a backwards-compatibility mode for people migrating from memcache-client (see Upgrade.md).

 Installation and Usage